-Once a port has been chosen in a tie-breaker, the same choice should be made for any lower trees (in the same SVS) for which the same tie-breaking choice has to be made.
+Once a port has been chosen in a tie-breaker, the same choice should be made for any lower trees (supporting the same VLAN) for which the same tie-breaking choice has to be made.
 This short circuits convergence, as choices for tree A affect those for tree B, and those for B affect C, and so on.
 See Figure 5 for an example.